Improve your Running Technique and Speed with Interval Training

 - Allow your stride to lengthen behind you as you increase your lean.

 - Hold your posture tall by lengthening the back of your neck.
-This will allow you to hold your lead with your forehead which makes your lean highly efficient.
+This makes your lean highly efficient.

 - Maintain a steady cadence at all times, 85 to 90 strides per minute.

 - Swing your arms more as your lean increases.
-Remember to direct your elbows to the rear and keep your shoulders relaxed.
+Swing your elbows rearward and keep your shoulders relaxed.

-- Pick up your feet higher, but keep your knees low, so you can land each stride with a midfoot strike.
+- Pick up your feet higher, but keep your knees low, so you can land with a midfoot strike.

 As you begin each interval, start the timer on your watch.
-It sometimes helps to check your watch 1/2 way around the track just to make sure you aren't starting off too fast.
-Remember, the first half of each interval should be slower than the second half.
-There is really no other reason to watch your watch while you run, just hit the stop button after you complete the lap.
+Check your watch 1/2 way through the interval to make sure you didn’t start off too fast.
+The first half of each interval should be slower than the second half.
+There is really no other reason to watch your watch while you run.
+Hit the stop button after you complete the lap.
 Focus on your technique, not on the watch.

 Check your lap time during your 200 meter recovery, and then, as you run the following interval, try to focus on loosening and relaxing more and see if it results in a slightly quicker lap.
-It's fun to see if you can run faster by relaxing more.
-You don't need to run significantly faster with each successive interval.
-Any amount is fine, even if it's only one or two seconds faster.
-When you're practicing to lean and relax, do it subtly instead of drastically and if you do it right, you'll find that your effort level does not increase as you proceed to each new interval…but your speed does!
+It’s fun to see if you can run faster by relaxing more.
+You don’t need to run significantly faster with each successive interval.
+Any amount is fine, even if it’s only one or two seconds faster.
+When you’re practicing to lean and relax, do it subtly instead of drastically and if you do it right, you’ll find that your effort level does not increase as you run through each new interval!